DUP MLA Gary Middleton Quits Stormont Over 'Significant' Mental Health Challenges

 Key Developments

 In a personal statement, Middleton explained that he had been receiving treatment through the National Health Service and had found hope through the support of his family, friends, and expert medical care.
-He said he chose to speak openly about his experience to encourage others facing similar difficulties, conveying the message that "it's okay not to be okay."
+He said he chose to speak openly about his experience to encourage others facing similar difficulties, conveying the message that "it's okay not to be okay" β a phrase that has resonated widely across Northern Ireland and beyond.

-Following Middleton's resignation, the DUP has seven days to announce his replacement.
-His wife, DUP councillor Julie Middleton, has been tipped as a potential successor to the Stormont seat.
+Following Middleton's resignation, the DUP had seven days to announce his replacement.
+His wife, DUP councillor Julie Middleton, has been selected to succeed him, becoming the first female unionist MLA for Foyle β a historic milestone in its own right.

 Why It Matters